Panaque nigrolineatus: Human interactions

 The royal panaque is valuable as an aquarium fish.
-It is a very attractive aquarium fish which grows to a large size, with a maximum length of 43 cm in standard length.
-Maintenance is as for other Panaque, with the fish needing plenty of space, well oxygenated water, and a regular supply of vegetables and wood on which to feed.
+Maintenance is as for other Panaque species, with the fish needing plenty of space, well oxygenated water, and a regular supply of vegetables and wood on which to feed.
 Young are often imported in an undernourished state and require dedicated attention to recover.
-Primarily nocturnal, this fish is generally shy under the light and will keep in hiding during the day.
-This fish is territorial, so a suitable resting area for this fish is necessary.
-This species has not yet been bred in captivity.
+Primarily nocturnal, the royal panaque is generally shy under the light and will keep in hiding during the day.
+It is territorial, so a suitable resting area for this fish is necessary.

+Conservation status

+The royal panaque has mostly recently been accessed by the IUCN in 2020.
+It was determined to be a Least Concern species, despite the recognition that it is heavily harvested in Colombia by the aquarium trade.